openaire/guidelines-literature-repositories/docs/index.rst

 How to contribute
 ~~~~~~~~~~~~~~~~~

-This draft is open for consultation until 15-January-2018.
+The deadline for consultation is extended until 28-February-2018.

 Your feedback, esp. as a repository manager, is important for us.
 You can provide us feedback using the following channels:

 * by creating an issue in our guidelines github repository (you need to have a github account): https://github.com/openaire/guidelines-literature-repositories/issues
 * by making annotations on the guidelines pages (you need to have an account for https://web.hypothes.is): just highlight some text and you can annotate the document
 * by making comments at the blog post: https://blogs.openaire.eu/?p=2397
-* by sending an e-mail: guidelines@openaire.eu
+* by sending an e-mail: info@openaire.eu